Try voice dialogue (fst)

 <eps> CAMERA|0,15.25,0|4.5,0,0|22.4|27.0

-Open main.fst of the Example in a text editor, and append the following part at the end.
-This is the simplest form of Q&A session, which says, “When a RECOG_EVENT_STOP message containing a voice recognition result is issued, issue a SYNTH_START message to instruct voice synthesis.”
+Open the example main.fst in a text editor and add the following at the end.
+This is the simplest Q&A: when a RECOG_EVENT_STOP message containing the recognition result is issued, issue a SYNTH_START message to trigger speech synthesis.

 LOOP LOOP: